|

 |||

-January: May's landslady charged him in local court in Dresden for
+charged him in local court in Dresden for non-payment of rent.

-non-payment of rent.
-The outstanding quaterly rent (200 Marks) for the
+The outstanding quaterly rent (200 Marks) for the expensive

 household servant girl had to be dismissed on the 19th March.
 Presumably at the beginning of April: moving to Niederlößnitz, Lößnitzstrasse 11.
 Important publications: Christus oder Muhammed, Der Schatz im Silbersee, Der Schatz der Inkas.
 At the end of October appears in book edition Der Sohn des Bärenjägers, according to the title page Die Helden des Westens (included into the volume is Der Geist des Llano estakado), at the Stuttgart ›Union Deutsche Verlagsanstalt‹. |